-Most young people receiving services at Orygen Youth Health Clinical Program can be successfully treated while they continue to live at home.
+Most young people receiving services at Orygen Specialist Program can be successfully treated while they continue to live at home.
 Sometimes this is not possible and it is very helpful to spend a short time in hospital.

 The two main reasons why someone might need to go to hospital are: